ATTPC/attpc-daq/web/doc/operations.rst

 Operating the DAQ system
 ========================

-As said before, the DAQ system consists of two main parts: the web service for controlling the system and the remote components from the GET software (see :ref:`get_software`) that run on the Mac Minis.
-All of these parts need to be running before you can record data.
+At this point, we're nearly ready to take data.
+This page will describe how to choose a configuration file and start and stop runs.
+This is probably the most relevant part of the manual from the point of view of the person taking an experimental shift.

 Web GUI status page
 -------------------

-When you first open the web interface, you will see the login page:

-..  image:: images/daq_login.png
-    :width: 600 px
-    :align: center

-You should log in using a username and password associated with a particular experiment.
-Note that this is *not* the same as the DAQ web app's administrator username and password.

-After logging in, you will arrive at the main status page:
+After logging into the system at http://localhost:8080 or whatever address the system is available at, you will arrive at the main status page:

 ..  image:: images/daq_main.png
     :width: 600 px